Shortland Street: 2020s

+In 2024 South Pacific Pictures CEO Kelly Martin said that the company was in "close conversations" with TVNZ about funding the programme after TVNZ cut several programmes due to financial pressure.
+In July 2024, it was confirmed Shortland Street would be reduced from five to three episodes a week, beginning in 2025.
+The cut also caused the series to reduce some of its sets.
+In May 2025, staff members were concerned about the future of the series, with speculation emerging from TVNZ about its possible cancellation.
+TVNZ later issued a statement saying that there are no plans to cancel Shortland Street in 2026, and that the broadcaster's focus is to deliver its current season to viewers.

 Spinoffs

 Since 2018, there are weekly spinoffs during Christmas and New Year breaks that are exclusively streamed on TVNZ On Demand.
 The most recent being Shortland Street: Retribution, the first spinoff with an R16 (Violence and Coarse Language) rating, with the storyline revolving around Constable Curtis Hannah (Jaden Daniel) and Esther Samuels (Ngahuia Piripi).
 The series is also the first spinoff to be set in Christchurch and the South Island.

 Characters

 Shortland Street stars an ensemble cast.
 Most of the characters either work at Shortland Street Hospital, or are relations to employees of the hospital.

 Since 1992, many notable faces have appeared on the soap.
 Only one character remains from the original cast: Chris Warner.
 Though taking a 4-year break, Chris has featured in the show the longest of the current cast, outstaying all of his family, who either died or left.
 Rachel McKenna, another long-standing character As of 2024, first appeared in the soap in 1993 and has made regular appearances since.
 Nick Harrison, another long-running character, disappeared from the show in 2005.
-Currently Nicole Miller is the longest-running female character, joining the show in 2009.
+Currently Esther Samuels is the longest-running female character, joining the show in 2015.

 Characters on the show attribute and portray several different demographics found in New Zealand.
 These range from the rich and well-off (such as Chris Warner) to the struggling and poor (Wendy Cooper).
 Other areas covered include different ethnicities, sexualities, genders, and abilities.
 In the first year of the show, it was decided that CEO Michael McKenna's personal assistant, Jenny, should be a solo mother to help draw in that demographic, who statistically would be watching TV at 7 pm.
 The show has also had a long string of families, such as the Warners, McKennas, Harrisons, Crombies, Hudsons, Jeffries, Valentines, McKays, Coopers, Avia-Levis, Hannahs, and Kings and various teenagers, helping young audiences and families relate to the show.